skip to main content

 1. Extracurricular Activities – Activities, available to students beyond the regular school day, which are voluntary and not required for the satisfactory completion of a particular class.

-2. Education-Based Student Activities – Approved extracurricular activities that promote learning while contributing to the educational program of the Howard County Public School System (HCPSS) and to the development of good citizenship.
+2. Education-Based Student Activities – Approved extracurricular activities that promote learning while contributing to the educational program of the HCPSS and to the development of good citizenship.

 1. Biological Parent – A natural parent whose parental rights have not been terminated.